creatidea-tw/Creatidea.Library.MimeMap/README.md

 Support .NET 4.5 above or .NET Core 1.0 above

-## Collaboration

-Please submit pull requests for any additions.
-Thanks!

 ## Usage

 After installation MimeTypeMap, include the following using statement in your class: